Khunanon-Chanasongkhram/DisVar/README.md

 #> Processing results...DONE
 #> Generating result file...
 #> Generating result file...DONE
-#> The output file is saved as: file_name_diseases_output.txt in the directory: C:/DisVar
+#> The output file is saved as: file_name_DisVar.txt in the directory: C:/DisVar
 ```

 You will get this output file: `file_name`\_diseases_output.txt